Welcome to the Design Technology page

 How we teach DT at Red Hall

 Our DT Curriculum aims to provides our pupils with creative and rich learning experiences as well as to provide opportunities to inspire curiosity.
-We view DT as an opportunity for pupils to be as creative and imaginative.
+We view DT as an opportunity for pupils to be creative and imaginative.
 We want our children to be critical thinkers, solve problems, design purposeful projects, and know a wide range of technical knowledge.

 - Each term there is a DT focus in every class.